 Combine Trail Work With a Camping Adventure

 Hundreds of bikepackers each year cycle a section of the Oregon Timber Trail, the epic 669-mile backcountry trail stretching from Oregon’s southern border to its northern border and divided into four distinct tiers: Fremont, Willamette, Deschutes and Hood.
-Parts of the trail were heavily impacted by the 2020 wildfires, and the Oregon Timber Trail Alliance has been hosting work parties throughout 2021 to tackle much-needed restoration work.
-Look for project signups in 2022, where volunteers will partner with groups like Alpine Running, the Salem Area Trail Alliance and the Willamette National Forest for trail work — no experience needed.
-Volunteers will camp overnight, with free coffee and beer provided.
-There’s no cost to attend but registration is required.
+Parts of the trail were heavily impacted by recent wildfires, and the Oregon Timber Trail Alliance has been hosting work parties in past years to tackle much-needed restoration work.
+Look for project signups partner with groups like Alpine Running, the Salem Area Trail Alliance and the Willamette National Forest for trail work — no experience needed.
 Look for more opportunities on the Oregon Timber Trail’s event calendar.

 Be a Hiking Scout or a Trail Ambassador